Garbaz/ReTI-emulation/README.md

         Pause execution after every instruction and wait for ENTER

     -r | --no-debug
-        Debug instructions (see README.md) are NOT executed.
+        Debug instructions and end-state (see README.md) are NOT executed.
 ```

 ## Instructions